clk-project/clk/README.md

 Then configure the alias and the parameter in the extension with.

-`clk alias --recipe hello set hello echo hello` and `clk parameters --recipe hello set hello --style red`
+`clk alias --extension hello set hello echo hello` and `clk parameters --extension hello set hello --style red`

 In case you had configured the alias outside of the extension, run `clk alias unset hello` and `clk parameters unset hello` to have a better understanding of what